mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 | DTCStatusMask                                | 8           | 0x00 - 0xFF | DTC status mask to use for DTC matching   | Always  |
 +----------------------------------------------+-------------+-------------+-------------------------------------------+---------+

-.. note:: The DTC mirror memory is an additional optional error memory in the server that cannot be erased by the ClearDiagnosticInformation (0x14) service.
+.. note:: The DTC mirror memory is an optional error memory that is not affected by :ref:`ClearDiagnosticInformation (0x14) <knowledge-base-service-clear-diagnostic-information>` service.

 reportNumberOfEmissionsOBDDTCByStatusMask (0x12)
 ''''''''''''''''''''''''''''''''''''''''''''''''
-The client can request the number of emissions-related OBD DTCs matching a given status mask (*DTCStatusMask*).
+This sub-function can be used by the client to request the number of emissions-related OBD DTCs that match a given status mask (*DTCStatusMask*).

 .. warning:: Withdrawn in ISO 14229-1:2020